Steel T Post Activator

 - Hook long side around the back of post.

 - To connect the electrical flow to the activator and gate, attach a piece of insulated wire from the fence to the split-bolt-joint clamp on activator.
 (Loosen nut from joint clamp, shed off approximately 2" of insulation from the insulated wire, and then slip the bare wire into slot of joint clamp.
 Tighten nut.)
 A SafeHandle will hook into the open hole on metal bar of activator.

 - When the handle is connected, the gate is energized.
 When the handle is not connected, the gate is not energized.

 - If the fence is continuing on from the gate, use insulated wire under the gate to feed the other side of the fence.

 Also see downloadable electrified gate diagram above.

 Listed below are recommended optional components or related items.
 Your particular situation may require alternative recommendations.
 Please call and talk to our consultants if there are any questions at 800-282-6631.

 You must be logged in to leave a review.
 Please sign in.

 Good quality, easy to use.
-Like being able to feed the gate power from the latch rather than the "hinge".
+I like being able to feed the gate power from the latch rather than the “hinge”.
 Much safer for kids and horses.